 The Clear & Marketable Title Conundrum: What A Closing Attorney Can Do For You When Buying Residential or Commercial Property

 Besides setting aside any fears that stem from closing on a real estate property such as terms of a contract, whether you are closing on a home or office building, or whether the real estate is residential or commercial, a closing attorney is your knight in shining armor in another battle altogether.
 This battle is whether or not you are acquiring real property that has clear title, sometimes referred to as clean title.
-Does the real property you are buying have marketable title?
-What does marketable title mean?
+Does the real property you are buying have a marketable title?
+What does a marketable title mean?
 What does clear title mean?
 All these questions and more are something a closing attorney may answer for you.
 In addition, a closing attorney can help you understand title insurance and what happens during a title examination.

 The Concept of Title: Vehicles & Real Property Have a Lot in Common When It Comes to Title

 Titles to Cars, Trucks & Things That Go

 Understanding the concept of title in real estate transactions might be easily understood by considering the title of a vehicle.
 Probably the first thing that comes to mind when you think of “title” is title to a vehicle.
 Recall that piece of paper you received when purchasing your vehicle?
 I’m sure you do.
 Perhaps this is one of the easiest ways to understand the concept of title.
 Not too unlike title to a vehicle is the title to land.
 When purchasing a vehicle one of the first things a buyer checks is whether or not the vehicle has clear or clean title.
 This means that the car or truck being bought is owned outright by the seller.